A case study in market entry strategy

 Ice Borlang ingredient scandal

-"Fresh milk" claims undermined when testing reportedly reveals about 19% real milk content with emulsifiers and thickeners.[8]
+"Fresh milk" claims challenged when testing reportedly found approximately 19% real milk content, with emulsifiers and thickeners making up the balance.[8]

 Mar 2025